bschreck/deep.sh/docs/tutorial_hist.rst

 to be stored, it is necessary to be able to clean out the cache every once in a while.

-Garbage control is launched automatically for every xonsh thread, but runs in the a background thread.
+Garbage control is launched automatically for every deepsh thread, but runs in the a background thread.
 The garbage collector only operates on unlocked history files.
 The action here allows you to manually start a new garbage collector, possibly with different criteria.

-Normally, the garbage collector uses the environment variable ``$XONSH_HISTORY_SIZE`` to determine the size and units of what should be allowed to remain on disk.
+Normally, the garbage collector uses the environment variable ``$DEEPSH_HISTORY_SIZE`` to determine the size and units of what should be allowed to remain on disk.
 By default, this is ``(8128, 'commands')``.
 This variable is usually a tuple or list of a number and a string, as seen here.
 However, you can also use a string with the same